reservoir Svelte Themes

 • log-level (info) - Set the logging level (DEBUG, INFO, WARN, ERROR).

 • log-file (var/proxy.log) - The path to the log file.
-If no path is specified, no file logging will be done. (will also disable dashboard log-viewer)
+Setting this to an empty value disables file logging and the dashboard log viewer.

 • log-file-max-size (500M) - The maximum size of the log file before it is rotated.